Code-Institute-Submissions/edwardgurney-p4-news-site_SepResubb/README.md

 To clone this repository follow the below steps:

 1. Go to the GitHub repository
-2. Click on the Coode drop down button and select if you wish to clone with either HTTPS, SSH or Ghib CLI.
+2. Click on the Code drop down button and select if you wish to clone with either HTTPS, SSH or Ghib CLI.
 3. Click the copy button (clipboard emblem).
 4. Open Git Bash (Mac or Windows)
 5. Choose the working directory